-For this purpose, He should take into account the basis of competition, competitors viewpoint towards the consumers, quality, and characteristics of competitors products and their marketing strategies before preparing the marketing plans.
+For this purpose, He should take into account the basis of competition, the competitor’s viewpoint towards the consumers, the quality, and characteristics of the competitor’s products, and their marketing strategies before preparing the marketing plans.

 Consumer demand is always changing and hence it is not possible to assess it correctly.